Herbert William George Thorpe was born on the 21st February 1892 at Norwich.

 Army Service During The War.

-From his Medal Roll Index Card, Medal Rolls and his Silver War Badge Roll the following is known.
+Herbert’s Army Service Record for the period of the Great War has also not survived but from his Medal Roll Index Card, Medal Rolls and his Silver War Badge Roll the following is known.
 As an Army Reservist Herbert was recalled to the Colours on the 4th August 1914.
 He landed in France on the 12th August 1914 with the Coldstream Guards as part of the British Expeditionary Force.
 During the battle of Ypres, he was injured by a gunshot wound to his right arm.

 Private 8863 H.W.
 Thorpe of the Coldstream Guards was listed as wounded in the Casualty List issued by the War Office on the 28th November 1914.
 He was entitled to wear a “Wound Stripe” as authorised under Army Order 204 of 6th July 1916.
 The terms of this award having been met by his being named in this list.